 Market Square, the heart of the old town

-At the end of Florianska Street is the Krakow Market Square, undoubtedly the best known place in Krakow.
+At the end of Florianska Street is the Krakow Market Square, undoubtedly the most famous place in all of Krakow.
 The buildings on the square, both those that can be visited and those that can't, are worth staying there for a while.

 This square, which at Christmas in Krakow hosts a fabulous Christmas market and at Easter stalls selling handicrafts from several neighboring countries, has some attractions that are worth seeing more in depth: